Buffy vs. Dracula: Themes

+Reception

 Broadcast and release

 "Buffy vs. Dracula" was first broadcast on September 26, 2000 on The WB Television Network.
 During its original broadcast, the episode was watched by 5.8 million viewers and received a Nielsen rating share of 3.9/6.
 This means that 3.9 percent of all households with a television viewed the episode, while among those households watching TV during this time period, six percent of them were actively watching the program.
 This was lower than the season three premiere, but higher than the season one and two premieres.

 It was released on DVD as part of the fifth season on December 9, 2003.

+Critical response

+Vox, ranking it at #74 of all 144 episodes on their "Worst to Best" list, writes, "This episode has a bit of a bad reputation for wasting Buffy's one encounter with the most famous vampire of all time.
+But it's a crackerjack, very funny hour about Buffy meeting the most famous vampire of all time and finding herself and her friends drawn into his web, even as she rolls her eyes at the whole thing.
+The episode is now perhaps better remembered for its final reveal — Buffy's brand new sister — but it's an enjoyably lighthearted kickoff to an ambitious season of TV."

+Myles McNutt argues, "While it isn't a departure for the series to engage with comedy, the way it is deployed in the episode rather lazily fills in the gaps between the dramatic scenes, failing to integrate the two parts of the episode successfully and truly live up to its potential...
+Ultimately, I think the show was right to treat this subject matter with a light touch, especially considering how many depictions of Dracula there have been: the show has to put its own stamp on the character, and so much of the time is spent on the characters reacting to Dracula as opposed to on Dracula himself."